-- 22. Eligible officers who are interested in participating in this programme should inform the Personnel Officer of their serving Department.
-For each nominee, the Personnel Officer will be required to provide CMOD with an assessment of suitability (i) for inclusion on the programme and (ii) for promotion on a supernumerary basis during the training period and on a permanent basis on successful completion of the two year training programme. - 23.
-The official assessment form and departmental nomination form, which must be completed by the nominee's immediate and second supervisor and the personnel officer, are provided at Appendix C.
+27. Eligible officers who are interested in participating in this programme should return a completed application form to the Personnel Officer of their serving Department by the specified date.
+For each nominee, the Personnel Officer will be required to provide the

+Public Appointments Service with an assessment of suitability for inclusion on the programme.

+28. The official assessment form and departmental nomination form, which must be completed by the nominee's immediate and second supervisor and the Personnel Officer, are provided at Appendix C.